-Buju Banton's 1992 single 'Boom Bye Bye' ignited a firestorm that would shadow his career, drawing protests from LGBTQ+ advocates and leading to his eventual exclusion from several countries.
-His rise from the Kingston ghettos was cemented by the 1995 album ''Til Shiloh'', a radical pivot that infused dancehall with roots reggae spirituality and social consciousness on tracks like 'Untold Stories'.
-This album transformed the genre's landscape.
-Banton's legal battles, including a 2011 conviction on drug-related charges in the United States and a ten-year imprisonment, are frequently conflated with his earlier controversy, but his artistic evolution tells a separate story of redemption and maturity.
-His 2020 Grammy win for 'Upside Down' marked a triumphant return.
-Banton's lasting impact is as a complex, transformative voice who forced dancehall to confront its moral and political dimensions.
+Buju Banton's 1992 single 'Boom Bye Bye' ignited protests from LGBTQ+ advocates and led to his exclusion from several countries.
+His 1995 album ''Til Shiloh'' infused dancehall with roots reggae spirituality and social consciousness on tracks like 'Untold Stories,' transforming the genre's landscape.
+His legal battles included a 2011 conviction on drug-related charges in the United States and a ten-year imprisonment, frequently conflated with his earlier controversy.
+His artistic evolution tells a separate story of redemption and maturity.
+He won a Grammy in 2020 for 'Upside Down,' marking a triumphant return.
+Born in 1973, Banton's lasting impact is as a complex, transformative voice who forced dancehall to confront its moral and political dimensions.

 1965–1980